To return to blogging, or not to return. That is the question!

 Poems are arranged by region, from coast to coast, and among them are works by Langston Hughes, Dorothy Parker, Robert

 Frost, Naomi Shihab Nye, Walt Whitman, and more.
-Reflecting the United States’ melting pot of people,
+Reflecting the United States’ melting pot of people, the distinctive

 voices of immigrant and minority writers as well as poems in Spanish,